-^{}Note: Accurate data is not available on eelgrass beds.
+\Note: Accurate data is-are not available on eelgrass beds.

-The results of this analysis clearly shows that there will be a net benefit to the shoreline in Mukilteo as redevelopment within the Urban Waterfront and Urban Waterfront Park Environment Designation takes place.
+The results of this analysis clearly shows that there will be a net benefit to the shoreline in Mukilteo as redevelopment within the Urban Waterfront and Urban Waterfront Park Environment Designations takes place.
 The net benefit in Urban Conservancy and Aquatic Urban Conservancy Environment along the western shoreline if BNSF adds a third track is less clear and depends on mitigation, due to further impacts to the nearshore that is currently impacted and often only a narrow shelf.

-Within marine shoreline segments B, C, and D, as well as within the Lake Serene shoreline area, changes in development will primarily be the result of redevelopment activities.
-Due to the existing environmental constraints of large lots and the few undeveloped lots in residential areas of the marine shoreline, it is anticipated that residential density will not increase significantly above current levels.
-On the limited number of vacant residential lots within the marine Segment B, C, and D Shorelines, development of residential structures may trigger the shoreline variance process due to the presence of critical areas (primarily steep slope areas) within the undeveloped lots.
+Within the marine shoreline segments B, C, and D, as well as within the and Lake Serene shoreline areas, changes in development will primarily be the result of redevelopment activities.
+Due to the existing SMP environmental constraints of large lots and the few undeveloped lots in residential areas of the marine shoreline, it is anticipated that residential density will not increase significantly above current levels.
+On the limited number of vacant residential lots within the marine Segment B, C, and D Sshorelines, development of residential structures may trigger the shoreline variance process due to the presence of critical areas (primarily steep slope areas) within the undeveloped lots.

-The proposed SMP provides a new system of shoreline environment designations that establishes more uniform management of the City's shoreline.
-The system of shoreline environment designations and use regulations in the proposed SMP is consistent with the established land use pattern, as well as the land use vision planned for in the City's comprehensive plan, zoning, and other long-range planning documents.
-Based on this consistency it is unlikely that substantial changes in the type of shoreline land uses will occur in the future.
+The proposed 2011 SMP provideds a new system of shoreline Eenvironment Ddesignations that establisheds more uniform management of the City's shoreline.
+The shoreline Eenvironment Ddesignations remain the same in this updated SMP.
+The system of shoreline Eenvironment Ddesignations and use regulations in the proposed updated SMP areis consistent with the established land use pattern, as well as the land use vision planned for in the City's comprehensive plan, zoning, and other long-range planning documents.
+Based on this consistency, it is unlikely that substantial changes in the type of shoreline land uses will occur in the future.

-The updated development standards and regulation of shoreline modifications provides more protection for shoreline processes.
-The updated standards and regulations are more restrictive of activities that would result in adverse impacts to the shoreline environment.
+The updated development standards and regulation of shoreline modifications provides more protection for shoreline processes, as they are.
+The updated standards and regulations are more restrictivemore restrictive of activities that would result in adverse impacts to the shoreline environment.
 In addition, the Shoreline Restoration Plan developed as part of the SMP Update provides the City and other agencies with opportunities to improve or restore ecological functions that have been impaired as a result of past development activities.
-Furthermore, the proposed SMP is meant to compliment several City, state, and federal efforts to protect shoreline functions and values.
+Furthermore, the proposed updated SMP is meant to complement complement several City, state, and federal efforts to protect shoreline functions and values.

-Based on assessment of these factors, the cumulative actions taken over time in accordance with the proposed SMP are not likely to result in a net loss of shoreline ecological functions from existing baseline conditions.
-This conclusion is based on an assessment of the three factors identified in the DOE guidelines for evaluating cumulative impacts:
+Based on assessment of these factors, the cumulative actions taken over time in accordance with the proposed-updated SMP are not likely to result in a net loss of shoreline ecological functions from existing baseline conditions.
+This conclusion is based on an assessment of the three factors identified in the DOEEcology guidelines for evaluating cumulative impacts: